caocao0525/ChromBERT/README.md

 # ChromBERT: Uncovering Chromatin State Motifs in the Human Genome Using a BERT-based Approach

-🚧 Work in progress: This branch is being developed to support Python 3.11 and expand ChromBERT’s features.

 This repository contains the code for '**ChromBERT: Uncovering Chromatin State Motifs in the Human Genome using a BERT-based Approach**'.
 If you utilize our models or code, please reference our paper.
 We are continuously developing this repo, and welcome any issue reports.